hugohaggmark/hugohaggmark.github.io/_posts/2015-04-10-trellban-a-kanban-dashboard-for-trello-boards.md

 So I got the idea to make this my new "while I'm commuting from and to work" project.

-The project is called Fluxo&nbsp; ~~TrellBan~~ and is completely open source, you can find the source code at&nbsp;[https://github.com/hugohaggmark/Fluxo](https://github.com/hugohaggmark/Fluxo "Fluxo on GitHub")&nbsp;~~[https://github.com/hugohaggmark/TrellBan/](%20https://github.com/hugohaggmark/TrellBan/ "TrellBan source code")~~ and
-the lastest working release of TrellBan can be found at [http://fluxo.herokuapp.com/](http://fluxo.herokuapp.com/ "Fluxo")&nbsp;~~[http://trellban.herokuapp.com/](http://trellban.herokuapp.com/ "TrellBan Application")~~.
+The project is called Fluxo ~~TrellBan~~ and is completely open source, you can find the source code at [https://github.com/fluxo-app/](https://github.com/fluxo-app/) and the lastest working release of Fluxo ~~TrellBan~~ can be found at [http://fluxo.herokuapp.com/](http://fluxo.herokuapp.com/).

-If you want to get at glimpse of what the dashboard actually looks like (with dummy data) you can see a demo at [http://fluxo.herokuapp.com/demo/](http://fluxo.herokuapp.com/demo/ "Fluxo Demo")&nbsp;~~[http://trellban.herokuapp.com/demo/](http://trellban.herokuapp.com/demo/ "TrellBan demo")~~.
+If you want to get at glimpse of what the dashboard actually looks like (with dummy data) you can see a demo at [https://fluxo.hugohaggmark.com/try-it-out](https://fluxo.hugohaggmark.com/try-it-out).

-I hope you enjoy Fluxo&nbsp; ~~TrellBan~~ ,
+I hope you enjoy Fluxo ~~TrellBan~~ ,

 Hugo